AlexMuniz718/weight-converter/README.md

 #Weight Converter
-This is a weight converter made with bootstrap and JavaScript.
+This is a weight converter made with Bootstrap and JavaScript.